-The Recovery Village is partnered with a wide variety of health care providers, clinicians, nonprofit groups and awareness organizations.
+The Recovery Village Drug and Alcohol Rehab is partnered with a wide variety of health care providers, clinicians, nonprofit groups and awareness organizations.
 Our partnerships help us provide drug and alcohol addiction treatment throughout the country, helping countless individuals who may otherwise be unable to find recovery.

 By continually expanding our network of professional organizations and referral partners, we are able to increase awareness of recovery options and advocate for those in underserved communities.
 Our relationships with the following organizations have made it possible for many to receive the help they need.

-The Recovery Village partnered with Baptist Health South Florida in February 2020.
+The Recovery Village Drug and Alcohol Rehab partnered with Baptist Health South Florida in February 2020.
 Baptist Health is the largest health care organization in the region, with 11 hospitals and more than 100 outpatient centers, urgent care facilities and physician practices spanning across Miami-Dade, Monroe, Broward and Palm Beach counties.
 Our partnership has allowed us to improve access to high-quality addiction treatment in South Florida.
-The three new substance abuse treatment centers are located in Lake Worth and Miami, including The Recovery Village Palm Beach at Baptist Health.
+The three new substance abuse treatment centers are located in Lake Worth and Miami, including The Recovery Village Palm Beach at Baptist Health Drug and Alcohol Rehab.

 The Recovery Village Cherry Hill at Cooper, located in Cherry Hill, NJ, opened in April 2020.
 The state-of-the-art facility was created in partnership with Cooper University Health Care to help combat rising opioid use rates in the state by providing evidence-based care and recovery support services.
 Our partnership with Cooper is aimed toward improving access to addiction treatment throughout the Northeast, and additional facilities are planned to open in the future.